nextgraph-org/nextgraph-rs/sdk/js/lib-wasm/DEV.md

 http://localhost:14400
 ```

-finally, start your local third party webapp you will use to test the WASM SDK
+finally, start your local third party webapp you will use to test the WASM SDK.
+in a separate terminal, from the root of the mono-repo,

 ```
 // this is up to you. by example :